-- Companion ads: These types of ads include banner ads with logos and CTAs.
+- Companion ads: These types of ads include banner ads with logos and CTA’s.
 Companion ads will be displayed in the audio player while the audio is playing.

-- Ad pods: Essentially, ad pods are time slots for multiple ad placements during content.
+- Ad pods: Essentially, ad pods are timeslots for multiple ad placements during content.

 - Pre-Roll has the advantage of reaching your audience directly before they reach the content.
-Not only is Pre-Roll short, but you run the risk of the listeners leaving before hearing the message.
+Not only is Pre-Roll short, you run the risk of the listeners leaving before hearing the message.

 - Mid-Roll is a longer format that reaches the listeners who are already engaging with the content.
-However, the possibility of listeners leaving too early is a risk.
+However, the possibility of listeners leaving too early is again a risk.

 How do all these templates fit together?

 You get instant insights into how much of a video a person watched.
 Were they interested in your brand?
 Imagine they watched your entire video ad.
-Now, let’s say that viewer starts a playlist and now your Pre-Roll targets that listener.
+Now let’s say that viewer starts a playlist and your Pre-Roll now targets that listener.
 After the Pre-Roll, a display ad shows on their device.
-When they are scrolling through one of their many social media feeds another display ad appears.
+When they are scrolling through one of their many social media feeds, another display ad appears.
 At this point, you feel you might be coming on too strong.
 Fortunately, you can scale back the frequency of how often this individual is a target.

 That example is typical among the millions of audio streaming users, and it displays the power of autonomous advertising.
 Let artificial intelligence bridge the gap between offline and online activities.